Gramli/FileApi/README.md

 REST API solution demonstrates how to create clean and modern API with Clean Architecture, minimal API and various of design patterns.

 Example API allows to **upload/download files with .txt, .json, .csv, .xml, .yml extensions** and get collection of uploaded files.
-Also allow to **covert between json, xml, yml formats**.
+Also allow to **convert between json, xml, yml formats**.

 # Menu
 * [Get Started](#get-started)